-Much of Arkansas is currently under sever/extreme drought conditions.
-It hasn’t rain much here all summer.
+Much of Arkansas is currently under severe/extreme drought conditions.
+It hasn’t rained much here all summer.
 Every time we get a few drops Facebook lights up with tongue-in-cheek questions about what is falling from the sky.
 If you are a kayaker, it’s been a disappointing Summer for floating.
 Or has it?

 As we went upstream the cypress trees took on an eerie look as the root balls were exposed by the low water.
 If these trees had been featured in a Tolkien book they would have started walking around and talking.

 We really enjoyed seeing all the birds in the area.
 A flock of Canada Geese flew over us in formation at one point.
 This upper area is a place I’d really like to explore some when the water is back at normal levels.
 I’ve seen some of the sections farther upstream during hikes on the Ouachita National Trail and it looked beautiful.